 - Gum disease is a potentially serious condition that can affect people of all ages, but especially people over 40.
 A number of factors can increase the severity of gum disease, including:

 - Poor oral hygiene

-- Systemic diseases like diabetes, heart disease and cancer
+- Systemic diseases, such as diabetes, heart disease and cancer.

 - Crowns and bridges are used to strengthen damaged teeth or replace missing ones.
 A crown is used to entirely cover or "cap" a damaged tooth.
 Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
 Bridges are commonly used to replace one or more missing teeth.
 They span the space where the teeth are missing.
 Bridges are cemented to the natural teeth or implants surrounding the empty space.